dhozac/bonk/DATAMODEL.md

 - ddns
   - zone
     * Name of the zone to register DDNS in.
+  - name
+    * Name of the DDNS key.
   - algorithm
     * Algorithm to use for signing DDNS requests.
   - key